AbdelrhmanEltawagny/BikeStore-Financial-Performance-Analysis/README.md

 I analyzed sales and inventory data from multiple bike stores to identify opportunities for increasing financial returns and reducing spending.
 Through visualizations and financial analysis, I provided valuable insights to the owner to help optimize their business decisions.

 # Tools
--MySQL server : to analysis database
+- MySQL server : to analysis database

--Power bi and tableau : To visualize our insights
+- Power bi and tableau : To visualize our insights